 "Mummy!"
 Harry wailed.

-The Doctor gathered Harry to his chest.
+The Doctor gathered the now crying Harry to his chest.
 Rose joined them both to stroke the child's downy black locks as he dissolved into pitiful cries.

 "I know, Jemmy.
 I know."